theawesomecoder61/Polar-Clock/README.md

 Click "Free" to install and once it's finished, click the Polar Clock icon next the address bar and it opens!

 ###-- Credits --
-Thanks to jQuery, Bootstrap and D3.
+Thanks to jQuery, Bootstrap, D3 and Font Awesome.